-COVID-19 Vaccine is currently available through TONHC to members of the Tohono O'odham Nation and other tribes in Phases 1A, 1B, and 1C eligible groups:
+COVID-19 Vaccine is currently available through TONHC to eligible members:

-- TON members or other American Indian/Alaska Native Tribes regardless of employment status or medical diagnoses (photo ID, tribal ID preferred) - Non-Native persons who work with or live on the TON (bring employee ID or letter from supervisor stating your name, employer, and occupation) - Non-Native persons who reside in a household with a tribal member (bring proof of residence) - Must be 12-17 years for Pfizer vaccine or at least 18 years for Moderna and J&J/Janssen vaccines Vaccine PODs
+- TON members or other tribal members (photo ID needed, tribal ID preferred) - Non-Native persons who work on the TON (bring employee ID or letter from supervisor stating your name, employer, and occupation) - Non-Native persons who reside in a household with a tribal member (bring proof of residence)

+Vaccine PODs

-TONHC continues to vaccinate through scheduled PODs.
-Vaccines are also available at all TONHC clinics.
-Safety is a priority.
-We have medical providers and infection control monitors onsite at all times.
+TONHC continues to vaccinate through scheduled Points of Distribution (PODs) and at TONHC clinics.
+For your safety, medical providers and infection control monitors are onsite at all times.
 Moderna vaccine requires an injection into the upper arm, with a booster shot four weeks later.
 Pfizer vaccine requires an injection into the upper arm, with a booster shot three weeks later.
 Janssen vaccine requires one injection into the upper arm, with no booster needed.